Skip to main content

 Professorship Nutritional Toxicology

-The Nutritional Toxicology group investigates how diet and foodborne toxicants affect biological processes focusing on genomic stability, aging, and chronic disease development.
-Using models like C. elegans and human cell systems, we translate mechanistic insights into real-world contexts to support preventive nutrition and regulatory decision-making.
+The Nutritional Toxicology group investigates how diet and foodborne toxicants affect biological processes focusing on genotoxicity, aging, and chronic disease development.
+Using 3R-based model systems like C. elegans and human cell systems, we translate mechanistic insights into real-world contexts to support preventive nutrition and regulatory decision-making.

 Objectives and Significance